NullVoxPopuli/emberfest-2025/slides/pages/2-overview.md

 <!--
 There are two things you need to know. (and not necisarily in this order)

-[click] how to beet an application, what even is an application, or a component? this is just gonna be a super quick overview, since (I think) we're going in depth on this later today
+[click] how to boot an application

+  this is just gonna be a super quick overview, since (I think) we're going in depth on this later today

 [click] how to patch ember